1. KEEP SENTENCES SHORT AND SENTENCE STRUCTURE SIMPLE.

 5. KEEP YOUR READER’S ATTENTION.

-Make copy easier to read by adding fact boxes, Q and A, bio boxes, timelines, quote collections and public opinion polls.
+Take a break from traditional copy every once and a while.
+Give them a treat with fact boxes, Q and A, bio boxes, timelines, quote collections and public opinion polls.

 6. AVOID USING THE PHRASE “THIS YEAR” AND THE NAME OF YOUR SCHOOL.